Devansh-14971/Present/replit.md

 - June 24, 2025.
 Implemented PostgreSQL database integration with Drizzle ORM
 - June 24, 2025.
 Migrated to SQLite local file database for better portability
 - June 24, 2025.
 Added real-time dashboard data with product and quote request statistics
+- June 24, 2025.
+Added deployment configuration for Render and other platforms
 ```

 ### User Preferences